robvclarke/Portfolio-3-Python/README.md

 - The Fight-Mode and Game-Over text banners were created using Figlet [Figlet](https://en.wikipedia.org/wiki/FIGlet)

 - My mentor Reuben Ferrante for his guidance throughout the project

+- My girlfriend Anne for being understanding about me spending all my weekends doing this course.